 High blood pressure

 High blood pressure was responsible for approximately 75,000 deaths in the UK in 2015 (Blood Pressure Association).
 It contributes to stroke, heart disease and is a risk factor for heart disease, kidney disease and vascular dementia.
 Many people discover they have high blood pressure following an eye test.
 It can cause burst blood vessels at the back of the eye – easily spotted during a routine eye exam.

 A poor diet can put your sight at risk.
-Yet, awareness of the link between diet and good eye health is low – a recent survey found 60 per cent of people living in the UK had no idea that what they eat can affect the health of their eyes.
+Yet, awareness of the link between diet and good eye health is low.
+A recent survey found 60 per cent of people living in the UK had no idea that what they eat potentially affects the health of their eyes.
 (Eyecare Trust ‘Healthy Eyes Report’)

 Vitamins, minerals and carotenoids found in many fruits, vegetables and other wholesome foods can help protect your sight and keep your eyes healthy.
 Here are just some of the foods that are rich in eye-friendly nutrients…